tokio-rs/tracing/README.md

 structured, event-based diagnostic information. `tracing` is maintained by the Tokio project, but does _not_ require the `tokio` runtime to be used.

+### Branch set-up

+- `main` - Default branch, crates.io releases are done from this branch.
+This was previously the `v0.1.x` branch.
+- `v0.2.x` - Branch containing the as-yet unreleased 0.2 version of `tracing-core`, `tracing`, and all the other tracing crates that depend on these versions.
+This was previously the `master` branch.

 ## Usage

 ### In Applications